Listen and Watch song samples from the new “Tribute” CD below: The newest video just added is, “Lost Tourist’s Letter Home.”

 Cousin Thelma Boltin: “One of the things that we always got, we wore them out one year to the next were skates.
 We loved Skates and always asked Santy to bring us skates (laugh).
 And always on Christmas Eve for supper we had oyster stew.
 That was the Christmas Eve supper ‘cuz it was easy to fix and everybody liked it.
 We could do it in a hurry and get in the living room to fix the tree (chuckle).
 And that went on for many, many years.
 And then I went off to college and I shocked the neighbors by not going to FSU or Florida State College for women in those days.
 They weren’t allowed.
 Ladies didn’t go to the University until the late 40s you know.
 So I went to Emmerson College in Boston and that was truly Yankee land in everyway and so I had my first White Christmas up there.
 (White Christmas) I was such a long way away that I stayed up there for the Christmas holidays and I had made friends with a fellow freshman.
 Her name was Juliet Phillips and she took pity on me and invited me out to her home in Jamaica Plain and oh it was a thrill.
 Everybody in Jamaica Plain it seemed to me put lighted candles in their windows from the attic to the basement and to get out on the street and see all those candles just after dark was a thrilling thing.
 And we decided that we would go into Boston.
 This was on Christmas Eve and up on Beacon Hill there was a tradition of having carol singers and bellringers and no cars were allowed up there.
 Everybody walked.
 And uh, many homes up there had open house and they’d be serving oh hot cider and goodies, doughnuts and the carol singers would be first on this corner and then on that corner.
 And then we’d come upon the bellringers.
 Then right at midnight over on the piazza a beautiful old Trinity church uh trumpeters stepped out and played ‘Oh Come All Ye Faithful’.”
 (Oh Come All Ye Faithful)

-Many of Will McLean’s stories, poems, music recordings and photos are being housed in a special library at the College of Central Florida.
+Many of Will McLean’s stories, poems, music recordings and photos are now being housed in the Special Collections area of the George A. Smathers Libraries at the University of Florida.
 Gallery of Photos below are courtesy of the Will McLean Foundation

 The Father of Florida Folk, Will McLean, penned hundreds of songs about Florida.
 McLean, who was the first folk artist inducted into the Florida Artists Hall of Fame loved to watch sandhill cranes.
 In Florida there are migratory sandhill cranes and cranes that stay in the state all year long.
 Below is a video produced by Donna Green-Townsend of migratory cranes incorporating one of Will McLean’s most popular songs, “Courtship Dance of the Florida Sandhill Crane.”
 Accompanying Will McLean are Kayt Kennedy on bowed psaltry and David Beede on hammered dulcimer.
 The music was recorded at McLean’s concert in 1985 at the Thomas Center in Gainesville, FL, just five years before his death.